fastify/fastify/docs/Getting-Started.md

 ```

 Do you prefer to use `async/await`?
 Fastify supports it out-of-the-box.<br>
-*(we also suggest using [make-promises-safe](https://github.com/mcollina/make-promises-safe) to avoid file descriptor and memory leaks)*
+*(We also suggest using [make-promises-safe](https://github.com/mcollina/make-promises-safe) to avoid file descriptor and memory leaks.)*
 ```js
 const fastify = require('fastify')()